frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 [path](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState)),
 then inside the client component we can now wrap a server component with the `Suspense`, and pre-rendered server component will be streamed as `text/x-component`.
-This format is not pure html, but it contains all the required information about the component's structure, and it's position inside the whole document, so it can be immediately mounted, **without redundant client side render**.
+This format is not pure HTML, but it contains all the required information about the component's structure, and it's position inside the whole document, so it can be immediately mounted, **without redundant, client side render**.

 That was interesting, though our initial pain point was the first render, right?
 So let's see what can we do about it with RSC.